Reset a Password in Windows 7 on Toshiba computer

 Once you have successfully entered the BIOS setup, you should see a screen similar to the example below.
 In the example BIOS, you will see the menu options are listed horizontally at the top of the screen, and the instructions about how to make changes listed at the bottom.

 Head to Boot tab, from where you should see the boot order options - Boot Device Priority (Note, some BIOS might called it "Advanced BIOS Features", "First Boot Device", "Boot Sequence").
-If you created a Windows 7 password reset disk on a USB drive, then here you select Hard Drive as 1st Boot Device, or if you instead use a CD/ DVD media to create a password reset disk, here you choose CDROM as 1st Boot Device.
+If you created a Windows 7 password reset disk on a USB drive, then here you select Removable Drive as 1st Boot Device, or if you instead use a CD/ DVD media to create a password reset disk, here you choose CDROM as 1st Boot Device.

 Once boot sequence is changed, press F10 key to save the changes and exit the BIOS.
 The computer will reboot automatically.